 - Optional Add-Ins: Lemon slices, chili flakes, Dijon mustard, or a splash of broth for more sauce.

-Everything bakes together in a cast iron or oven-safe skillet—or use a sheet pan with parchment for easy cleanup.
+Everything bakes together in a cast iron or oven-safe skillet-or use a sheet pan with parchment for easy cleanup and for making make-ahead breakfast casseroles for guests.

 This method is simple, reliable, and full of flavor.